google/saxml/README.md

 to model servers to serve, and helps clients locate model servers serving specific published models.

-The example below walks through setting up a Sax cell and starting a TPU model server in the cell.
-Similar steps can be taken to start GPU model servers.
+The example below walks through setting up a Sax cell and starting a TPU or GPU model server in the cell.

 ## Install Sax